TheDevConnor/Zura-Transpiled/README.md

 -   Perfect backwards or forwards compatibility

-My detailed [goals](/docs/project/goals.md) document fleshes out these ideas and provides a deeper view into my goals for the Carbon project and language.
+My detailed [goals](/docs/project/goals.md) document fleshes out these ideas and provides a deeper view into my goals for the Zura project and language.

 ## Project Status